-Gaming is one of the fastest growing industries on the east coast.
-The U.S. Bureau of Labor Statistics predicts employment for gaming dealers to grow by 17 percent by 2020, adding more than 15,000 jobs and growing faster than any other gaming services occupations.
-The state of Maryland recently approved table games and each of the six Maryland casinos are recruiting dealers to meet the demand of adding more than 15,000 new jobs in the coming years.
+As one of the fastest growing industries on the east coast, the U.S. Bureau of Labor Statistics predicts demand for gaming dealers to grow 17 percent by 2020.
+The state of Maryland recently legalized table games and each of the six Maryland casinos are recruiting dealers to meet the demand of adding more than 15,000 new jobs in the coming years.
 The average beginning salary for dealers is $9,500 plus tips with a potential for $50,000 or more per year.

 GAM-300 Act 1 Black Jack Dealer